jmiszczak/latex2epub/README.md

 ## Requirements

-* Perl for converting LaTeX into Markdown, takes care of translating LaTeX commands into MD and needs to know what command it has to convert.
+* [Perl](https://www.perl.org/) for converting LaTeX into Markdown, takes care of translating LaTeX commands into MD and needs to know what command it has to convert.
 * [Pandoc](https://pandoc.org/) for converting Markdown into ePub.
+* [Pybtex](https://pybtex.org) for convering BibTeX into Markdown if you need fancy bibliographies.
-* Bash for running the scripts.
+* [Bash](https://www.gnu.org/software/bash/) for running the scripts.

 The scripts were testes and used under:
 * Ubuntu 18.04, with Pandoc 2.5 and Perl 5.